hyperSCI-workshop/hyperSCI-workshop.github.io/content/1-schedule.md

 ### Tentative Schedule

-SMS will be roughly organized as follows:
+HyperSCI will be roughly organized as follows:

 | Time          | Activity                 |
 |---------------|--------------------------|